Sakshi20006/Jarvis-ai-voice-assistant/README.md

-# Jarvis-ai-voice-assistant
- A Python-based voice assistant with GUI

 # Jarvis AI - Voice Assistant with GUI

 A Python-based desktop voice assistant with a Tkinter GUI that listens to your voice commands and performs tasks like searching Wikipedia, playing music, telling jokes, opening websites, and reporting time and date.